cloudbiller/elastic-bill/README.md

 9- RabbitMQ for message queue.

-# Contributer required for this project.
+# Contributers required for this project.